gooddata/docker-image-for-vertica/README.md

 docker-compose exec vertica bash -l
 ```

-Environment of dbadmin user is extended to be user-friendly, see /etc/profile.d/vertica_env.sh and $HOME/.vsqlrc for more details.
+Environment of dbadmin user is extended to be user-friendly, check [vertica_env.sh](env_setup/vertica_env.sh) and [.vsqlrc](env_setup/.vsqlrc) scripts for more details.

-## How to execute scripts during container startup
+## How to execute custom scripts during container startup

-Place scripts to be executed from entry point script during startup of container into folder "".docker-entrypoint-initdb.d".
+Place custom scripts into folder ".docker-entrypoint-initdb.d", the entry point script executes them during startup of container.

 Scripts are executed in lexicographical order.